The Buffrs Book

 This command prompts for an API or Identity token that can be used to authenticate with Artifactory for downloading and publishing packages.

-The token is currently stored in $HOME/.buffrs/credentials.toml
+The token is currently stored in $HOME/.buffrs/credentials.toml in the

 following format: